6 Director Fights and Feuds That Got Out of Hand

 1. Spike Lee vs. Tyler Perry, Quentin Tarantino, Clint Eastwood

 Most directors go about their professional lives without rocking the boat, while others, such as Spike Lee, seem to have a immovable chip on their shoulders.
-The Do the Right Thing director has criticized director Quentin Tarantino, for instance, since the release of his third film Jackie Brown, when he took issue with his films’ frequent use of the n-word, suggesting Tarantino wanted to be made an honorary black man.
+The Do the Right Thing director has criticized director Quentin Tarantino, for instance, since the release of his third film Jackie Brown, when he took issue with his films’ frequent use of derogatory language, suggesting Tarantino wanted to be made an honorary black man.
 He made his feelings about Tarantino’s Django Unchained public later when he wrote on Twitter, “American Slavery Was Not A Sergio Leone Spaghetti Western.
 It Was A Holocaust.
 My Ancestors Are Slaves.
 Stolen From Africa.
 I Will Honor Them.”

 2. Kevin Smith and Tim Burton, Paul Thomas Anderson, Seth MacFarlane